 a) Go to Network connections in Control panel.

-b) Right Click the connection you want to enable ICMP/Ping requests (normally local network).
+b) Right Click the connection you want to enable ICMP/Ping requests (normally the local network).

 c) Click Properties